sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-07/fiori-ios-scpms-teched19-07.md

 ```

 Before you go ahead and implement the `tableView(_:viewDidLoad:)`, you need to retrieve the URL of your service.
-The data task we're going to use will use the URL to download the needed product images.
+The data task you're going to use will use the URL to download the needed product images.

 Open your Mobile Services instance and select your app configuration in the `Native/Hybrid` screen.
 There you click  **Mobile Sample OData ESPM** in the **Assigned Features** section.